 Specify the inward offsets of the image-border:

-The border-image-slice property is not supported in any of the major browsers.
+The border-image-slice property is not supported in Opera.

 Look at the border-image property instead!